-Statement of compliance Expectations for compliance The report should include a statement by the directors of the portfolio company confirming compliance with the Guidelines or See page 9 of the Good Practice Guide. setting out explanations for areas of non-compliance.
+Statement of compliance Expectations for compliance The report should include a statement by the directors of the portfolio company confirming compliance with the Guidelines or setting out explanations for areas of non-compliance.
+See page 3 of the Good Practice Guide.

-2019 2018
+2020 2019

 Statement of compliance Included Not included Included Not included

-All companies reviewed 76% 24% 60% 40%
+All companies reviewed 40% 60% 76% 24%

+(% and number) 6 9 13 4

-76% companies reviewed included a specific statement of compliance with the Guidelines in the annual report and financial statements (2018: 60%).
+40% of companies reviewed included a specific statement of compliance with the Guidelines in the annual report (2019: 76%).
 The PERG believes a statement of compliance with the Guidelines can be incorporated into a company's annual report with relative ease and it should not be contentious to comply with this requirement.
+It is disappointing that the majority of the sample reviewed did not include a statement and the PERG will be working with portfolio companies and their private equity owners to remedy this.

-2.2.6 Developments in narrative reporting
+2.3.6 Developments in narrative reporting